benhvt/DataFissionInPractice/README.md

-# Are Data Fission and Data Thinning usable in practice for post-clustering differential analysis?
+# Chasing one's tail: are Data Fission and Data Thinning usable in practice for post-clustering differential analysis?

 This repository contains codes to reproduce figures of *Are Data Fission and Data Thinning usable in practice for post-clustering differential analysis?*.